whytekieran/Neo4J-Project/README.md

 Properties | Used to set information about a node or edge

 Although i say that there are four main elements in a Neo4J graph database, some people may say its actually two.
-(Nodes and Edges) This is technically true, what im trying to show in the above table is the _four most important components_ of a Neo4J graph database.
+(Nodes and Edges) This is technically true, what im trying to show in the above table are the _four most important components_ of a Neo4J graph database.
 This section will now discuss Neo4J and the Cypher query language in some more depth.

 #### **_Neo4J_**

 Neo4J is a noSQL graph database management system.
-It was developed by Neo Technology, Inc. Development for Neo4J first began in 2003 and it has been available publically through open source since 2007.
+It was developed by Neo Technology, Inc. Development for Neo4J first began in 2003 and it has been available publicly through open source since 2007.
 It is cross platform software meaning it works on multiple operating systems, including Windows, Mac PC's and Linux.

 Neo4J is implemented using both Java and Scala, it is JVM (Java Virtual Machine) based.
 Neo4J was originally developed to work with the Java programming language (Hence the